Build heads up navigation with turn-by-turn navigation and custom objects

-Creating an augmented reality navigation experience requires the modules Vision, VisionAR, and Mapbox’s Navigation SDK.
+Creating an augmented reality (AR) navigation experience requires the modules Vision, VisionAR, and Mapbox’s Navigation SDK.

 Developers can create features to notify and alert drivers about road conditions and potential hazards with the VisionSafety SDK, an add-on module that uses segmentation, detection, and classification information passed from the Vision SDK.
 For example, developers can monitor speed limits and other critical signage using sign classification and track the most recently observed speed limit.
 When the detected speed of the vehicle is in excess of the last observed speed limit, programmable alerts can be set.
-VisionSafety can also send programmable alerts with pedestrians or cyclists are in the vehicle’s path.
-Finally, Safety Mode can send programmable alerts when a driver is closing too quickly on a lead vehicle.
+VisionSafety can also send programmable alerts for nearby pedestrians, cyclists, and other vehicles.

 The Vision SDK's segmentation provides developers with the following pieces of lane information: number of lanes, lane widths, lane edge types, and directions of travel for each lane.
 A set of points describing each lane edge is also available.

 Yes.
 We now support interfaces to arbitrary exogenous sensors (e.g. differential GPS, vehicle speed, vehicle IMU).
 This will be especially helpful for developers using embedded platforms.